JustinMShea/wooldridge/README.md

 ```

 For developer version (with dependencies relaxed to R version >= 3.1.0),
-install from GitHub with the follow.
+install from the GitHub dev branch.
 Note: the vignette may fail to build with older versions of R, knitr, and devtools.
-However, you can download it [here](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf) and the data will still be accessible.
+However, you can download it [here](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf).

 ```{r}
 devtools::install_github("JustinMShea/wooldridge@dev")